Key Takeaways

 - Tax Planning: It can impact your tax liability.
 You may be able to defer tax payments or take advantage of certain tax incentives.

-- Business Cycle: Aligning your FYE with your business's natural cycle (e.g., peak seasons, and inventory cycles) can provide a clearer picture of your financial performance.
+- Business Cycle: Aligning your FYE with your business's natural cycle (e.g., peak seasons and inventory cycles) can provide a clearer picture of your financial performance and improve cash flow management.

 While any date can be chosen, common FYE options in Singapore include: